cw/vivoactive-hr-watchface/README.md

 Primarily meant as a bootstrap watch face project as I learn more about the Connect IQ SDK.

 ## Building the watch face
+Here's what I do:
+ 1. start the device simulator
-I run `build.sh` from a Git Bash session on Windows. `build.sh` expects the following environmental variables set: CONNECTIQ_SDK_PATH and CONNECTIQ_DEV_KEY_PATH.
+ 2. run `build.sh` from a Git Bash session on Windows

+`build.sh` expects the following environmental variables set: CONNECTIQ_SDK_PATH and CONNECTIQ_DEV_KEY_PATH.